All Episodes

 But I think that this is crucial to understand because this explains, in my view, why Christianity and particularly Catholicism is growing at such a rate in Britain and why young people are so drawn to it.

-And that is because the story of the Bible is not just happy little stories about happy little people, like I thought it was when I was growing up.
+And that is because the story of the Bible is not just happy little stories about happy little people like I thought it was when I was growing up.

 It is actually a description of the structure of the universe, a perfectly accurate description of the structure of the universe.

-And as someone who was already thinking that there clearly is an interconnectedness, a oneness to reality that cannot be explained through the quantitative means and language of science, these ideas really resonated with me.
+And as somebody who was already thinking that there clearly is an interconnectedness, a oneness to reality that cannot be explained through the quantitative means and language of science, these ideas really resonated with me.

-And especially, you know, rejecting, as I was at that time, the culture of, you know, individual freedom and hedonism and that sort of thing.
+And especially, you know, rejecting as I was at that time the culture of individual freedom and hedonism and all that sort of thing, when I encountered these ideas, it just makes perfect sense to me.

-I've taken this from a book called A Father Who Keeps His Promises by Scott Hahn, which is a brilliant exploration of the Bible and what the story of the Bible actually is.
+So I've taken this from a book called A Father Who Keeps His Promises by Scott Hahn, which is a brilliant exploration of the Bible and what the story of the Bible actually is.

-He describes it, well, that's what the title suggests.
+And he describes it, well, that's what the title suggests.

 It's about a father who makes promises to his children and follows through on those promises.

-A sort of protective father as well, right?
+Abraham is essentially representing the father, sort of protective father as well, right?

 That's right.